spring-projects/spring-data-examples/elasticsearch/example/README.md

 To use local elasticsearch cluster:

 * install elasticsearch
-* uncomment both properties in file 'application.properties'
+* Adapt 'application.properties' to point to your elasticsearch cluster